10 Proven Steps to LinkedIn Ads Success in 2023

 When marketers talk about the marketing funnel — sometimes called a sales funnel or a revenue funnel — they are referring to the customer journey.

-In other words, the path a potential customer takes from learning about your business, service, or product to making an actual conversion.
+This is the path a potential customer takes from learning about your business, service, or product to making an actual conversion.
 That conversion is typically a purchase.
 It may also be form fill, a download, a phone call, etc.

 You’ll notice that, like an actual funnel, the path follows a top-down structure.
 Awareness and interest comprise the top of the funnel (TOF).
-Consideration and intent make up the middle of the funnel (MOF).
-Evaluation and action are at the bottom of the funnel (BOF).

 Within those tiers will be your content — basically every piece of content you create to drive the potential customer toward a conversion.
 This includes:

-Many sources will tell you the performance marketing mindset is often geared toward the bottom of the funnel (i.e., action driven).
-Meanwhile, your growth marketing goals will generally hover around the top of the funnel (i.e., awareness driven).
+Many sources will tell you the performance marketing mindset is often geared toward the bottom of the funnel (i.e., action-driven).
+Meanwhile, your growth marketing goals will generally hover around the top of the funnel (i.e., awareness-driven).

 However, you’ll find there’s plenty of room for overlap once you have a general idea about what the two marketing strategies entail.
 For example, growth marketing is often seen as a full-funnel strategy.